 The Department of Human Development and Family Studies (HDFS) serves undergraduate and graduate students by offering a bachelor of science in human development and family studies and a Ph.D. in human ecology: human development and family studies.
 Students and faculty in HDFS are dedicated to improving the quality of life for children, adolescents, and adults by discovering, integrating, applying and disseminating knowledge about lifespan human development, relationships, families, and communities, all in their larger social contexts.
 The application of human ecological and interdisciplinary perspectives to solve societal problems and strengthen the well-being of children, adults, and families is a distinctive feature of the department.

-Professors Poehlmann-Tynan, Raison, Roberts, Small; Associate Professors Dilworth-Bart, Duncan, Halpern-Meekin, Hartley, Kirkorian, Nix, Papp; Assistant Professor Litzelman; Faculty Associates Burkholder, Levchenko
+Professors Papp, Poehlmann-Tynan, Raison, Roberts, Small; Associate Professors Dilworth-Bart, Duncan, Halpern-Meekin, Hartley, Kirkorian, Nix; Assistant Professors Kerr, Litzelman; Faculty Associates Burkholder, Levchenko

 For more information, visit the School of Human Ecology faculty and staff directory.

 The Student Academic Affairs & Career Development Office (SAA) fosters undergraduate students' personal, academic, and professional development.
 Through advising, academic planning, and career education we support students as they navigate the college experience - from exploring our majors as prospective students to becoming SoHE alumni.

 Each SoHE student is assigned to an academic advisor in the Student Academic Affairs & Career Development Office.
 SoHE academic advisors support academic and personal success by partnering with current and prospective SoHE students as they identify and clarify their educational goals, develop meaningful academic plans, and pursue their own Wisconsin Experience.

 To explore academic advising resources or schedule an appointment with a SoHE academic advisor, visit Advising in SoHE.